Home

 To get scrap rhodium, they’ll separate it from platinum, palladium, and any impurities.
 Once the whole process is complete, scrap rhodium metal can be used to make new catalytic converters.

 The average catalytic converter has two ceramic honeycomb structures lined with metal catalysts.
-These structures help to reduce harmful emissions from exhaust fumes into less harmful gasses in this way:
+These structures help to reduce harmful emissions from exhaust fumes into less harmful gases in this way:

-The diesel oxidation catalyst then converts sulfur dioxide and hydrocarbons into less harmful pollutants, sulfur trioxide and sulfuric acid.
+The unburned hydrocarbons in diesel exhaust gas carry sulfur dioxide (a harmful gas) since the fuel contains traces of sulfur.
+The diesel oxidation catalyst converts sulfur dioxide and hydrocarbons into less harmful pollutants, sulfur trioxide and sulfuric acid.

 With recent precious metal theft incidents and arrests around the world, it’s understandable why you’d be concerned about your vehicle.